 When Toni Morrison accepted the Nobel Prize for Literature in 1993, she had this to say: “We die.
 That may be the meaning of life.
 But we do language.
 That may be the measure of our lives.”

 Leave it to Morrison to always find the right words, even from beyond the grave.
-Morrison—award-winning author of novels including Beloved, Sula and Song of Solomon, as well as children’s books and essay collections—died at a New York hospital Monday night following a short illness.
+Morrison—award-winning author of novels including Beloved, Sula and Song of Solomon, as well as children’s books and essay collections—died at a New York hospital on August 5 following a short illness.
 The 88-year-old literary giant’s passing was announced by her publisher, Alfred A. Knopf, this morning.
 A spokesperson identified the cause of death as complications stemming from pneumonia.

 “Her legacy is made,” Spencer Crew, interim director of the National Museum of African American History and Culture, tells Smithsonian.
 “It doesn’t have to be bolstered or created or made stronger.”